 Reinforcement Learning: Definition, Types, Approaches, Algorithms and Applications

-There are a lot of subsets of machine learning such as Supervised Learning, Unsupervised Learning, Deep Learning or Neural Networks and Reinforcement Learning.
+Machine learning has many subsets, such as Supervised Learning, Unsupervised Learning, Deep Learning (or Neural Networks), and Reinforcement Learning.

-Each subset of machine learning has its own advantages, disadvantages, and applications used in within various industries.
+Each subset of machine learning has its own advantages, disadvantages, and applications used within various industries.

-There are a lot of characteristics of Reinforcement Learning, mechanism, several applications and advantages which kept it apart from other types of machine learning.
+Reinforcement Learning has several unique characteristics, mechanisms, and advantages that set it apart from other types of machine learning.

 What is Reinforcement Learning?

-Reinforcement learning can be understood as a feedback-based machine learning algorithm or technique.
-In which an agent kept trying to learn within an environment through looking at it outputs or results.
-For each positive feedback, the agent gets rewards, but if it does not perform well or performs badly, it gets negative feedback or punishments.
-Let’s try to understand some common terms used within reinforcement learning:
+Reinforcement Learning (RL) can be understood as a feedback-based machine learning technique.
+In RL, an agent learns within an environment by observing its outputs or results.
+For each positive action, the agent receives rewards; however, if it performs poorly, it receives negative feedback or punishments.
+Let’s look at some common terms used within reinforcement learning:

-• Agent: it can be understood as the entity which takes action to improve its performance through increasing positive feedbacks or rewards.
+• Agent: The entity that takes action to improve its performance by maximizing positive feedback or rewards.

-• Environment: It is the scenario or set of situations which is faced by the agent
+• Environment: The scenario or set of situations faced by the agent.

-• State: Current situation of an agent returned by an environment
+• State: The current situation of an agent as returned by the environment.

-• Reward: feedback from the environment to evaluate the agent’s tasks
+• Reward: Feedback from the environment used to evaluate the agent’s actions.

-• Policy: Method to map agent’s state to actions
+• Policy: The method used to map an agent’s state to specific actions.

-• Value: Future reward that an agent would receive by taking an action in a particular state
+• Value: The future reward an agent expects to receive by taking an action in a particular state.

-Unlike Supervised Learning, it does not have any labelled dataset.
-Agent explores the environment, and learns automatically from its own experiences.
+Unlike Supervised Learning, RL does not use a labeled dataset.
+Instead, the agent explores the environment and learns automatically from its own experiences.

-In reinforcement learning, the primary goal of agent is to improve the performance through maximizing the positive feedbacks.
+In reinforcement learning, the primary goal of the agent is to improve performance by maximizing cumulative positive feedback.

-As we got that RL agents learn from their own experience.
-Reinforcement learning can be understood as the core part of Artificial Intelligence, and that’s why most of the AI agents uses the reinforcement concepts.
+Because RL agents learn from their own experience, Reinforcement Learning is considered a core part of Artificial Intelligence, and most AI agents utilize RL concepts.

 Characteristics of Reinforcement Learning

-There are mainly 5 characteristics of reinforcement learning are given as below:
+There are five main characteristics of reinforcement learning:

-3. Time as a crucial factor: Time always plays as a crucial factor in reinforcement learning.
+3. Time as a Crucial Factor: Time always plays a vital role in the learning process of reinforcement learning.

-5. Agent’s actions determine subsequent data it receives.
+5. Active Influence: The agent’s current actions determine the subsequent data it receives in the future.

-There are mainly three approaches of reinforcement learning:
+There are three primary approaches to reinforcement learning:

-1. Value Based: Within Value-based method, we try to maximize the value function V(s).
-In this approach method, the agent can be dreamt of a long-term return at any state under policy (п) at any state.
+1. Value-Based: In the value-based method, we try to maximize the value function V(s).
+In this approach, the agent expects a long-term return at any state under a specific policy (π).

-2. Policy Based: Within Policy-based approach, we focus on choosing the best policy in which the performed action in every state, maximizes the reward in the future.
+2. Policy-Based: In the policy-based approach, we focus on choosing the best policy where the actions performed in every state maximize the reward in the future.

 There are two types of policy-based approaches:

-• Deterministic: For every state, the same will be taken under a policy (п).
+• Deterministic: For every state, the same action will be taken under a policy (π).

-Stochastic: All of the actions have their own certain probabilities, which are determined by the given stochastic function:
+Stochastic: All actions have specific probabilities, which are determined by a stochastic function:

-1. Model Based: In Model-based approach, we do create a virtual model for each environment, and the agent try learn from specific environments.
+1. Model-Based: In the model-based approach, a virtual model is created for each environment, and the agent learns to navigate that specific environment.

 Types of Reinforcement Learning

-There are mainly two types of reinforcement learning:
+There are two main types of reinforcement learning:

 • Strength